levimcg/levimcg.com/src/posts/universal-designer.md

 > If you can design one thing, you can design everything.

-I believe that idea.
-It's what allowed me a career.
+I believe in that.
+It's what allowed me to have a career.
 I’m lucky to do what I do.